 To calculate the cost of each topic, multiply the fee per unit for the relevant topic code by the number of units for the topic.
 See the Postgraduate Coursework Tuition Fee calculator for more information.

-Australian citizens and permanent humanitarian visa holders are eligible to defer fees via the FEE-HELP scheme, which operates in a similar way to HECS-HELP.
-FEE-HELP may be used to defer part or all of the fee paying tuition fees each semester by completing a Request for FEE-HELP assistance form during enrolment before the census date.
+Australian citizens, Australian permanent humanitarian visa holders, and some New Zealand citizens who have been long-term residents of Australia since childhood and meet particular eligibility criteria (see the Study Assist website for details) are eligible to defer fees via FEE-HELP.
+FEE-HELP may be used to defer part or all of the fee-paying tuition fees each semester by completing a Request for FEE-HELP assistance form during enrolment before the census date.

-New Zealand citizens and permanent residents are not eligible to defer fees, and must pay tuition fees upfront each semester.
+New Zealand citizens and and Australian permanent residents, other than Australian permanent humanitarian visa holders, are not eligible to defer fees, and must pay tuition fees upfront each semester.

-The details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
-Hard copies of the booklet are also available from Student Finance Services in the Student Centre on request.
+The 2016 FEE-HELP Booklet (PDF 335KB) details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
+Hard copies of the booklet are also available from Flinders Connect in the Student Hub on request.

 See the FEE-HELP page for more information.